 Phytonutrients are nutrients derived from plant material.
-Vegetables and fruits such as sweet potatoes, peas, garbanzo beans, potatoes, blueberries and raspberries provide an excellent spectrum of phytonutrients.
+Vegetables and fruits such as sweet potatoes, peas, garbanzo beans, potatoes, blueberries and raspberries provide a spectrum of phytonutrients.

 The first ingredient in each formula is real beef, real chicken or real fish.
-These protein sources provide dogs with the amino acid building blocks necessary for ideal lean body condition and give Diamond Naturals Grain-Free formulas the superior taste dogs love and the nutrition pet owners appreciate.
+These protein sources provide dogs with the amino acid building blocks necessary for a healthy and lean body condition and give Diamond Naturals Grain-Free formulas the great taste dogs love and the nutrition pet owners appreciate.

 Dogs and cats require salt in their diet.
 Sodium and chloride are important minerals for pets, especially for young puppies and kittens.
 Dietary sodium helps with growth and reproduction.
 If we didn’t add salt, we would not meet the minimum requirements dogs and cats need.
 Although our diets are not “salt restricted” like some prescription formulations, they are certainly not high in salt.

 At this time we do not have any vegetarian diets.
 We believe strongly in the value of quality animal proteins for a healthy and lean body condition.
 We offer a variety of formulas with a variety of animal protein sources to appeal to many different pets and their owners.
 The blend of amino acids that are found in animal protein sources better meet the nutritional requirements for dogs and cats.
 This does not mean that a balanced vegetarian diet is not possible, but we have decided to stick with quality animal protein sources for now.